fastly/js-compute-runtime/README.md

 to pull down or update submodules.

-***Note*** 1/5/2022 The currently attached version of spidermonkey wasi is pinned to and older version of the library which no longer compiles correctly with the js-compute-runtime.
+**Warning** 1/5/2022 The currently attached version of spidermonkey wasi is pinned to and older version of the library which no longer compiles correctly with the js-compute-runtime.
 To correct it run the following

 ```sh
 git submodule -q foreach git pull -q origin main